Exercise For Metabolic Syndrome

 In people who don’t exercise, the retrieval side of the cholesterol cycle is not very active.
 So, the storage phase dominates.
 In this scenario, circulating levels of HDL are low because the body is not “calling out” for HDL to bring cholesterol back to the liver.

 However, when a person performs aerobic exercise regularly, the retrieval phase is stimulated.
 People who maintain a high degree of aerobic fitness demonstrate high circulating levels of HDL-cholesterol.
 HDL-cholesterol levels increase in direct proportion to how many miles people run per week.
-This has been demonstrated in both men and women.
-High circulating levels of HDL-cholesterol simply reflect that the retrieval side of the cholesterol cycle has been revved-up.
-This is how exercise corrects an abnormally low HDL.
+High levels of HDL-cholesterol simply reflect that the retrieval side of the cholesterol cycle has been revved-up.
+This is how aerobic exercise corrects an abnormally low HDL.

-In fact, aerobic exercise addresses all 5 of the findings in metabolic syndrome.
-And if "increased resting heart rate" was part of the diagnostic criteria of metabolic syndrome, it would address that, too!
-So, aerobic exercise is the perfect prescription for people with this condition!
+In fact, aerobic exercise improves all 5 of the findings in metabolic syndrome.
+And if "poor aerobic fitness" (ie., resting heart rate above 65 beats per minute) was part of the diagnostic criteria of metabolic syndrome, it would address that, too:

 OK, exercise is beneficial for people with metabolic syndrome.
 But, what type of exercise?
 And, how much?